jdeschamps/EMU-guide/quickintro.md

    <img src="img/qi-start.png">
    </p>

-2. By clicking on "Devices/Device Property Browser" in the Micro-Manager menu, you have access to all device properties that can be used to control the (here only simulated) hardware.
-In particular, you can check with value is accepted by the device properties.
-Later on, we will use this to check what to input in EMU configuration.
+2. By clicking on "Devices/Device Property Browser" in the Micro-Manager menu, you have access to all device properties that can be used to control the hardware (here only simulated).
+In particular, you can check which values are accepted by the device properties.
+Later on, we will use this to input values in the EMU configuration.

    <p align="center">
    <img src="img/qi-dpb.png">